The Commission invites interested people and organisations to make a written submission.

 Make a comment instead

-An issues paper is produced to assist participants in preparing a submission to the public inquiry.
+An issues paper was produced to assist participants in preparing a submission to the public inquiry.
 It outlined a range of issues about which the Commission sought information.
 Read the issues paper

-Submissions will also be sought upon the release of a draft report, which will be released in end October 2019.
+Submissions will also be sought upon the release of a draft report, which will be released on 31 October 2019.

 Expand allCollapse all